Code-Institute-Submissions/JoGorska-Luxury_cat_hotel_AugResub/README.md

 ### Removed Features

-Contact page was going to include a map and link to social media.
+- Contact page was going to include a map and link to social media.
 Unfortunately those features had to be removed due to lack of time.
+- Oryginaly the Big images at the top of each page were going to be full width with an arrow pointing down to slide down the page.
+Unfortunately some of the pictures' quality did not allow them to be display in this way.
+Used Thumbnail instead.

 ## Scalability